 You must designate one site as the preferred site.
 The other site becomes a secondary or nonpreferred site.
-The system uses the preferred site only in cases where there is a loss of network connection between the two active sites, so the one designated as preferred is the one that remains operational.
+The system uses the preferred site only in cases where there is a loss of network connection between the two active sites.
+The site designated as preferred is the one that remains operational.

 A vSAN stretched cluster can tolerate one link failure at a time without data becoming unavailable.
 A link failure is a loss of network connection between the two sites or between one site and the witness host.
 During a site failure or loss of network connection, vSAN automatically switches to fully functional sites.